emrbear/trip-reporter/README.md

 ## About <a name = "about"></a>

-Fills AHCCCS trip report PDF forms from a JSON object.
+Fills [AHCCCS trip report](https://www.azahcccs.gov/PlansProviders/CurrentProviders/NEMTproviders.html) PDF forms from a JSON object.
+A trip report PDF with added form fields is included in the image.
+[PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) is used to fill the form fields.

 ## Getting Started <a name = "getting_started"></a>